wildfly/wildfly-archetypes/wildfly-jakartaee-webapp-archetype/src/main/resources/archetype-resources/README.txt

 In production environment, you should define a database in WildFly config and point to this database in "persistence.xml".

-If you change the datasource name and use provisioning (profile "arq-provisioned", see below), you have to update the provisioning config.
+If you change the datasource name and use provisioning (profile "provision" or "arq-provisioned", see below), you have to update the provisioning config.

 If you don't use entity beans, you can delete "persistence.xml".